jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/batch-deployments/batch-execution-management.md

 ---
 <br />

-See that various commands that help you manage and track the execution status of your batch models.
+Understand the00 various commands that help you manage and track the execution status of your batch models.

 ## Getting Batch Execution Status